• About Me

 Instructions

-• Add 2 drops of each essential oil and mix it up with your fingers until there aren’t any clumps.
+• Add 2 drops of each essential oils and mix with your fingers again.

 Primary Sidebar